YODA Project — Yale Open Data Access

 Overview

-The Yale University Open Data Access (YODA) Project is an independent, academic initiative housed at Yale University that facilitates responsible sharing of individual participant-level clinical trial data.
-Founded in 2013 by Joseph Ross and Harlan Krumholz at Yale School of Medicine, YODA operates as a trusted third-party intermediary between industry data holders and external researchers, taking full jurisdiction over data access decisions and removing conflicts of interest from the data sharing process.
-Its mission is to promote open science and research transparency by making clinical trial data available for secondary analysis while protecting participant confidentiality.
+The Yale University Open Data Access (YODA) Project is an independent academic initiative housed at Yale School of Medicine that facilitates responsible sharing of individual participant-level clinical trial data.
+Founded in 2013, YODA operates as a trusted third-party intermediary between industry data holders and external researchers, taking full jurisdiction over data access decisions and removing conflicts of interest from the data sharing process.
+As of 2024, 499 trials are available, predominantly pharmaceutical and medical device trials from partners including Johnson and Johnson and SI-BONE, with approximately 385 access requests processed at a roughly 95% approval rate.
+All requests and decisions are publicly posted for transparency.

 Model and Scope